grommet/grommet/src/js/components/CheckBox/README.md

 The amount of padding on the container
     surrounding the checkbox and its label.
 An object can be specified to distinguish horizontal padding, vertical padding, and padding on a particular side of the container.
-Defaults to `none`.

 ```
 none